OpenFAST/openfast/docs/source/testing/regression_test.rst

 The regression test can be executed manually with the included driver at ``openfast/reg_tests/manualRegressionTest.py``.
 This program reads a case list file at ``openfast/reg_tests/r-test/glue-codes/openfast/CaseList.md``.
-Cases can be removed or ignored with a ``#``.
-This driver program includes multiple optional flags which can be obtained by executing with the help option:
+Cases can be removed or ignored by starting that line with a ``#``.
+The driver program includes multiple optional flags which can be obtained by executing with the help option:

 ::